Iraqi and Vietnamese directors scoop top prize at Busan film festival | Malay Mail

-Iraqi director Mohanad Hayal’s Haifa Street and Rom, from Vietnam’s Tran Thanh Huy, won the festival’s New Currents award, which hands out two prizes of US$30,000 (RM125,580) to first- or second-time Asian directors, early today.
+Iraqi director Mohanad Hayal's Haifa Street and Rom, from Vietnam's Tran Thanh Huy, won the festival's New Currents award, which hands out two prizes of US$30,000 (RM125,520) to first- or second-time Asian directors, early yesterday.

 “The decision was tough and these two films are not first and second, this was not a horse-race,” said New Currents jury head Mike Figgis, the Oscar-nominated director of Leaving Las Vegas.